nuxeo/nuxeo-python-client/examples/blobs.rst

 When uploading a blob, you can choose to do a chunked upload by passing ``chunked=True`` to the upload method.
-If the file is too big it will be chunked automatically even without this argument.
+If the file is too big (``> constants.CHUNK_LIMIT``) it will be chunked automatically even without this argument.
 An interrupted chunked upload can be resumed by relaunching the upload command with the same batch and blob.

 .. code:: python